Hernia: Signs and symptoms

-Hernias may or may not present with either pain at the site, a visible or palpable lump, or in some cases more vague symptoms resulting from pressure on an organ that has become "stuck" in the hernia, sometimes leading to organ dysfunction.
-Fatty tissue usually enters a hernia first, but it may be followed or accompanied by an organ.
+Hernias might manifest with pain in the area, a noticeable lump, or less specific symptoms caused by pressure on an organ stuck within the hernia, potentially leading to organ dysfunction.
+Typically, fatty tissue is the initial entrant into a hernia, but it might also involve an organ.
 Hernias are caused by a disruption or opening in the fascia, or fibrous tissue, which forms the abdominal wall.
 It is possible for the bulge associated with a hernia to come and go, but the defect in the tissue will persist.

-Symptoms and signs vary depending on the type of hernia.
 Symptoms may or may not be present in some inguinal hernias.
 In the case of reducible hernias, a bulge in the groin or in another abdominal area can often be seen and felt.
 When standing, such a bulge becomes more obvious.
 Besides the bulge, other symptoms include pain in the groin that may also include a heavy or dragging sensation, and in men, there is sometimes pain and swelling in the scrotum around the testicular area.

 Irreducible abdominal hernias or incarcerated hernias may be painful, but their most relevant symptom is that they cannot return to the abdominal cavity when pushed in.
 They may be chronic, although painless, and can lead to strangulation (loss of blood supply), obstruction (kinking of intestine), or both.
 Strangulated hernias are always painful and pain is followed by tenderness.
 Nausea, vomiting, or fever may occur in these cases due to bowel obstruction.
 Also, the hernia bulge, in this case, may turn red, purple or dark and pink.

 In the diagnosis of abdominal hernias, imaging is the principal means of detecting internal diaphragmatic and other nonpalpable or unsuspected hernias.
 Multidetector CT (MDCT) can show with precision the anatomic site of the hernia sac, the contents of the sac, and any complications.
 MDCT also offers clear detail of the abdominal wall allowing wall hernias to be identified accurately.

 Complications

-Complications may arise post-operation, including rejection of the mesh that is used to repair the hernia.
-In the event of a mesh rejection, the mesh will very likely need to be removed.
-Mesh rejection can be detected by obvious, sometimes localized swelling and pain around the mesh area.
-Continuous discharge from the scar is likely for a while after the mesh has been removed.

-A surgically treated hernia can lead to complications such as inguinodynia, while an untreated hernia may be complicated by:
+Untreated hernia may be complicated by: